ConstantineVac/school-app-jsp-mysql/README.md

 - User admins can sign up and create an account.
 - Existing user admins can sign in with their credentials.
+- User Passwords are hash encrypted while stored in the Database.

 ### Teachers Management